Resources for Helping in an Emotional Crisis

 • Listen without judgment to their concerns.

-• Keep in mind students may have an established connection to support them.
+• The student or person in crisis may have an established connection to support them.
 You could ask:

 • Do you have a connection to a counselor or another support?